Associate of Science in Human Biology

 The Associate of Science in Human Biology (AS-HB) degree is designed to give students a solid foundation for continuing intellectual growth and further professional studies leading to a career in nursing or other health science-related fields.
-For students planning to transition into a bachelor's degree or other health related field should check that program requirements prior to completing the AS-HB.
+For Associate of Science in Biology students planning to transition into a bachelor's degree or other health-related field should check program requirements prior to completing the AS-HB.

 Program Learning Outcomes

 - Discuss the social, physiological, and psychological aspects of human behavior at a basic level.

 - Discuss the complexities of human biology on the continuum from the level of organism to the level of organized social being.